FAQ

 Q. Do you have a ceremony resource pack?

-Planning a ceremony from scratch can feel a bit full on, but don’t worry, I’m here to hold your hand.
-When you book with me I’ll send you through your ceremony planner which gives you all the questions for us to plan the nuts and bolts of your ceremony.
+About three months out from your ceremony, I’ll send you through your ceremony planner which gives you all the questions for us to plan the nuts and bolts of your ceremony.

 Q. What needs to be in a ceremony to make it legal?